ofiwg/libfabric/man/fi_endpoint.3.md

 ## fi_stx_context

-This call is used to open a sharable transmit context.
+This call is used to open a shareable transmit context.
 See fi_tx_context call under the SCALABLE ENDPOINTS section for details on the transit context attributes.
 The exception is that endpoints attached to a shared transmit context must use a subset of the